 To be eligible for federally funded financial aid programs, all student financial aid recipients must initially and continually meet Satisfactory Academic Progress (SAP).
-The Eastern Wyoming College SAP standards measure a student’s academic performance both qualitatively and quantitatively by reviewing the following three areas of performance: cumulative completion rate for coursework enrolled, cumulative Grade Point Average (GPA) earned, and the maximum time frame to complete a degree.
+The Eastern Wyoming College standards of measure a student’s academic performance both qualitatively and quantitatively by reviewing the following three areas of performance: cumulative completion rate for attempted coursework, cumulative Grade Point Average (GPA) earned, and the maximum time frame to complete a degree.
 The Financial Aid Office is responsible for ensuring that all students receiving financial aid are meeting these minimum standards.
 SAP standards apply for all federal financial assistance programs including Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Work Study and Federal Direct student and PLUS loans.

 Academic progress requirements for EWC institutional awards and Foundation scholarships are defined by the respective donors and maintained in the EWC Financial Aid Office.
 These awards include scholarships, activity grants, and institutional employment.